 For example, most King Air 200s weigh less than 12,500 lbs, so it stays in the class of multi-engine land with no type rating.

-The King Air 350, though, weighs a lot.
+The King Air 350, though, weighs more than 12,500 lbs.
 In order to fly it, you have to get special training and a check ride.
 After the check ride, your FAA license will list the type.

 The FAA outlines its training requirements for a type rating in their Advisory Circular: AC 61-89e.
 Type ratings are no joke.